zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 \end{aligned}
 $$

-where we made the position and the direction on the right-hand side implicit for clarity.
+where the position and the direction on the right-hand side are implicit for clarity.

 If the medium is known to not be emissive, we can redistribute the absorption probability between \\(P_s\\) and \\(P_n\\):